 Lynn Eldridge, MD spent 15 years helping individuals navigate their way through the initial stages of a cancer diagnosis as a primary care physician and patient advocate.

-Empassioned by a desire to further support, educate, and advocate for cancer survivors everywhere, she left private practice and now leads university lectures and seminars for cancer survivor groups across the United States and Europe, and is actively involved with several cancer advocacy groups.
+Impassioned by a desire to further support, educate, and advocate for cancer survivors everywhere, Dr. Eldridge left private practice and now leads university lectures and seminars for cancer survivor groups across the United States and Europe, and is actively involved with several cancer advocacy groups.

-Lynne has undergraduate degrees from Stanford University and Bethel University where she studied chemistry and music.
+Dr. Eldridge has undergraduate degrees from Stanford University and Bethel University where she studied chemistry and music.
 She earned her medical degree from the University of Minnesota Medical School and completed her residency at the University of Minnesota Hospitals and Clinics.
-During this time she pursued further training in public health, with time spent in Hawaii studying the effects of pesticides on cancer in humans.
+During this time, she pursued further training in public health, with time spent in Hawaii studying the effects of pesticides on cancer in humans.